 By Julia Ivy, PhD

-Surprisingly, employers don’t often care to know about or think to utilize the stockpile of unused resources their employees bring.
+Surprisingly, employers don’t often care to know or think about how to utilize the stockpile of unused resources their employees bring.
 They tend to view skills outside of their employees’ job descriptions as irrelevant to the scope of normal business operations.
 It’s possible that employers simply don’t see the value that such extraneous abilities or connections can generate.

 But given the shockwaves reverberating from the market disruption that’s taking place, many normal business models are no longer operational, and new models must emerge.
-Companies would benefit from turning to the untapped expertise of their multidimensional employees for new ideas through Make Your Case solutions to the rising challenges.
+Companies would benefit from turning to the untapped expertise of their multidimensional employees for new ideas through Make Your Case solutions being applied to the rising challenges.

 Compare the diverse and innovative social media postings with some of the messaging coming from companies during this pandemic.
-The emails and posts coming from the business sector lack variety, color and the ability to engage.
-Companies regularly communicate that they are aware of the hardships to customers, vendors and employees during this time.
+The emails and posts coming from the business sector lack variety, color, and the ability to engage.
+Companies regularly communicate that they are aware of the hardships to customers, vendors, and employees during this time.
 Yet, besides possible changes in delivery methods or product discounts, the companies’ information lacks flavor and innovation.

-Yet many of the same people with clever ideas on social media also work for companies who could use some creativity to their approach.
+Yet many of the same people with clever ideas on social media also work for companies who could use some creativity in their approach.
 These very people have experience in dealing with work disruptions or isolation, and they’ve accumulated amazing personal, social, and professional capital that can be utilized by their companies in their organizational recalibration.

 Companies often acknowledge the importance of diversity.
 Yet, they tend to overlook opportunities to explore the diversity of experiences and interests that employees bring beyond their work responsibilities.
-But involving more diverse ideas will help in responding to this crisis.
+Involving more diverse ideas will help in responding to this crisis.
 Companies will benefit from understanding that the diversity of multidimensional employees’ perspectives can be of enormous value to them.

 In Make Your Case initiatives, companies invite employees to utilize their multidimensional core and contribute their original perspectives on challenges that the company currently faces.
-The process is similar to design thinking, with a different emphasis for idea creation.
+The process is similar to design thinking, with a different emphasis on idea creation.
 Instead of brainstorming a creative new idea, employees reference their multidimensional experiences outside of work and employ them in a proposed solution.

 The Make Your Case process involves:

-1. Outline the idea.
 Employees initially summarize their idea through the filter of the company’s case challenge to ensure their understanding of the challenge and its context.
 Make Your Case company reviewers make sure the idea is grounded in the appropriate context before inviting authors to continue.

-2. Describe applicability of the solution.
 The authors illustrate their idea with a personal story of how the solution worked in other settings.
 As their ideas come from outside the work setting, it’s important to treat the Make Your Case solution as a proposal that may need more specifics.